 - If I think my card was part of a data breach, what do I do?

 - I see a transaction I don't recognize.
 What should I do?

 - Should I change how or where I use my card?

-- What can I do to keep my account safe?
+- What can I do to help keep my account safe?

 - Why did I receive an alert asking if I authorize a transaction?

-Also, be sure to sign up for Fraud Alerts if you haven't already, so we can reach you as quickly as possible via a text message or e-mail if we spot anything unusual.
+Also, be sure to sign up for Fraud Alerts if you haven't already, so we can reach you quickly via a text message or e-mail if we spot anything unusual.

 Please know we also work to identify which accounts were potentially involved and we'll evaluate any risk to your account.
 We might also send you a new card with new information as a security precaution.

 I see a transaction I don't recognize.
 What should I do?First, be sure to check with any other person using your account, like a secondary cardmember or authorized user.
 If you still don't recognize the transaction(s), please call 1-866-240-7938 immediately to speak with a U.S.-based Fraud Specialist.